Organica-Ai-Solutions/NIS_Protocol/docs/NIS_Protocol_V3_Technical_Whitepaper.md

 The primary contributions of this work include:

-- **Complete AGI Foundation Implementation**: First working demonstration of integrated goal adaptation, domain generalization, and autonomous planning capabilities
+- **Neural Intelligence Foundation Implementation**: Working demonstration of integrated goal adaptation, domain generalization, and autonomous planning capabilities
 - **Evidence-Based Architecture**: All components implemented with measurable functionality and comprehensive testing
-- **Scalable Multi-Agent Design**: Modular architecture supporting independent development and validation of AGI components
+- **Scalable Agent Design**: Modular architecture supporting independent development and validation of intelligence components
-- **Production-Ready Codebase**: 2,704 lines of validated AGI foundation code with integrity monitoring
+- **Production-Ready Codebase**: 2,704 lines of validated neural intelligence code with integrity monitoring

 ### 1.3 Scope and Limitations

-This paper focuses on the technical architecture and implementation of foundational AGI capabilities.
-The current implementation demonstrates proof-of-concept functionality for all three AGI pillars with room for continued enhancement and scaling.
+This paper focuses on the technical architecture and implementation of foundational intelligence capabilities.
+The current implementation demonstrates functionality for all three intelligence systems with room for continued enhancement and scaling.

 ---

 ## 2. Related Work

-### 2.1 AGI Architectures
+### 2.1 Intelligence Architectures

-Previous approaches to AGI development have primarily focused on either:
+Previous approaches to intelligence development have primarily focused on either:
 - **Symbolic AI Systems**: Rule-based reasoning with limited adaptability
 - **Neural Network Approaches**: Deep learning models with domain-specific optimization
 - **Hybrid Architectures**: Combinations of symbolic and neural approaches

 The NIS Protocol v3 advances beyond these approaches by implementing autonomous intelligence behaviors that operate independently of human-defined rules or domain-specific training.

-### 2.2 Multi-Agent Intelligence Systems
+### 2.2 Agent Intelligence Systems

 Multi-agent systems have demonstrated effectiveness in distributed problem-solving and coordination tasks.
 The NIS Protocol extends this paradigm by implementing agents capable of self-directed behavior modification and cross-domain knowledge synthesis.